 3 major reasons why corporate soft skill development is mission-critical today

-1. Weak soft skills leads to poor profitability…
+1. Weak soft skills lead to poor profitability…

 The annual cost to US and UK businesses of miscommunication is estimated to be a whopping $37 billion.
 This includes actions or errors of omission by employees who have misunderstood or were misinformed about company policies, business processes, job function or a combination of all three.

 86% of executives and employees cite ineffective collaboration and communication as a major cause of failures in the workplace.
 Lack of candour was identified (by 70% of respondents) as limiting the company’s ability to perform optimally.
 Almost every individual surveyed (99.1%) said they’d rather have a workplace in which people identify and discuss issues truthfully and effectively.

 By 2030, soft skill-intensive occupations are predicted to make up almost two thirds of all Australian jobs.

 The good news is that businesses are waking up to the importance of soft skill development, with 77% of employers believing that soft skills are as important as hard skills.
 In fact, employer demand for soft skills is already increasing.
 However, despite the future of work having a decidedly human face, research indicates that there are shortages in the Australian workforce of well-developed soft skills.

 The benefits of communication skills training

 Communication is only successful when both the sender and receiver of information understand it the same way.
 A poorly communicated message can easily be misinterpreted, provoking frustration between colleagues, and even, as illustrated in point number 1 above, cause financial loss.

 Equally, a clear message can be misremembered or ignored by a receiver who isn’t actively listening.
 These sorts of problems are addressed in our corporate training in effective communication.